AintJierie/GitVault/README.md

 ---

 ## 🎨 Styling
-The plugin uses native Obsidian variables and is fully compatible with light and dark modes.
+The plugin uses native variables and is fully compatible with light and dark modes.
 Modals are designed to be responsive, using 90% of the screen width for optimal code viewing.

 ---